-- lems which arise in the context of mathematics; logicism; intuitionism and formalism; metamathematics and the theorems of Gödel, Church, and Tarski; some philosophical implications of these theorems.
+512 Philosophy and Foundations of Mathematics.
+A study of the philosophical problems which arise in the context of mathematics; logicism; intuitionism and formalism; metamathematics and the theorems of Gödel, Church, and Tarski; some philosophical implications of these theorems.
 Some attention is paid to the philosophical stance of materials and texts written for the classroom.
 Offered on a tutorial basis only.
 Prerequisite: undergraduate mathematics minor or permission of instructor.
+Staff.

-Staff. - 513 Real Analysis and Topology for Teachers.
+513 Real Analysis and Topology for Teachers.
 Construction of the real number system; metric space topology with applications to Euclidean spaces, limits, continuous functions, differentiation, and Riemann Stieltjes integration.
 Offered on a tutorial basis only.
 Prerequisite: 261.
+Staff.

-Staff. - 580 Advanced Methods and Materials in Secondary School Mathematics.
+580 Advanced Methods and Materials in Secondary School Mathematics.
 A study of methods which can be used to teach mathematics in the junior and senior high school.

 Consideration is also given to materials, both commercial and teacher-made, Prerequisite: mathematics minor or major.
+Staff.

-Staff. - 590 Independent Study.
-F, I, S. Staff. - 595 Graduate Project.
+595 Graduate Project.
 F, I, S, full or half course.
-The prospectus for each Master of Arts in Teaching project must be developed under the supervision of a faculty member and must be approved by the student's graduate adviser.
+The prospectus for each Master of Arts in Teaching project must be developed under the supervision of a faculty member and must be approved by the student's graduate advisor.
 Staff.

-A catalog with the descriptions of all interim courses is available after September, 1986.
+A catalog with the descriptions of all interim courses is available after October 1987.